Tennis: Former Olympic doubles champion Flach dies, aged 54

 “Sometimes we get sobering reminders of the fragility of life and what we have each day, today tennis lost a family member: more importantly children lost a father a wife lost a husband, siblings lost brother, thank you for your friendship memories will last 4ever #RIPKenFlach,” the American said on Twitter.

-Brad Gilbert, the former world number four and Davis Cup team mate of Flach, said:“So gutted hearing the passing last night of Ken Flach.
+Brad Gilbert, the former world number four and Davis Cup team mate of Flach, said: “So gutted hearing the passing last night of Ken Flach.

-“Way to young Ken was 54 absolutely stunned.”
+“Way too young Ken was 54 absolutely stunned.”

-Flach, who married his wife Christina in 2010, was ranked number one in doubles in 1985 and claimed 34 doubles titles, mainly with Seguso.
+St. Louis-born Flach had four children with his first wife, model Sandra Freeman, who he married shortly after the 1986 U.S. Open.

+In 2010, after moving to California, he married makeup entrepreneur Christina Friedman.

 Reporting by Martyn Herman, editing by Pritha Sarkar